 The 4-minute read that’ll change your world

 It’s a small, connected world in today’s digital era.
 A world in which anyone can say anything about you.
 Imagine your competitor being this anyone.
-It is therefore vital for you to convey your brand story across.
-Because if you don’t, your competition will.
+It is therefore vital for you to convey your brand story because if you don’t, your competition will.
 Now that’s something you don’t want.

 It’s no secret that the world is highly competitive.
 What people think about you, has to be controlled by your story.
 Following are just some of the things you can keep in mind while writing your tale.